hassanzohdy/mongez-react-atom/README.md

 ## Atoms are unique

-Atoms are meant to be **unique** therefore the atom `name` can not be used in more than one atom, if other atom is being created with a previously defined atom, an error will be thrown that indicates to use another atom name.
+Atoms are meant to be **unique** therefore the atom `key` can not be used in more than one atom, if other atom is being created with a previously defined atom, an error will be thrown that indicates to use another atom key.

 ## Atom structure